USD/IQD exchange rates record an upward trend in Baghdad, Erbil - Shafaq News

 USD/IQD exchange rates record an upward trend in Baghdad, Erbil

-Shafaq News/ The exchange rate of the US dollar against the Iraqi dinar surged on Saturday in Baghdad and Erbil.
+Shafaq News/ On Tuesday, the exchange rates for the US dollar rose slightly in the markets of Baghdad and Erbil, as the country's stock exchanges closed.

-According to a Shafaq News Agency survey, Al-Kifah and Al-Harithiya central stock exchanges registered an exchange rate of 149,800 IQD per $100, compared to 149,600 IQD on Thursday.
+According to a Shafaq News Agency survey, Al-Kifah and Al-Harithiya central exchanges registered an exchange rate of 150,200 IQD per $100, up from 150,100 IQD earlier in the day.